ibelab/tatiana-android-app/README.md

 - the ability to change the parameters of the Strategy during the operation of the robot
 - log files are added daily
 - interface for interacting with the bot using client-server technologies
-- sending messages by e-mail upon
+- sending messages by e-mail upon th